akka/akka/akka-docs/rst/scala/persistence-query.rst

 More advanced query journals may use this technique to expose information about the character of the materialized stream, for example if it's finite or infinite, strictly ordered or not ordered at all.
-The materialized value type is defined as the ``M`` type parameter of a query (``Query[T,M]``), which allows journals to provide users with their specialised query object, as demonstrated in the sample below:
+The materialized value type is defined as the second type parameter of the returned ``Source``, which allows journals to provide users with their specialised query object, as demonstrated in the sample below:

+.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#advanced-journal-query-types

+.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#advanced-journal-query-definition

-.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#materialized-query-metadata
+.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#advanced-journal-query-usage

 .. _materialized values: http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/scala/stream-quickstart.html#Materialized_values
 .. _Akka Streams: http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/scala.html